owntracks/booklet/docs/features/waypoints.md

 The OwnTracks apps may keep track of waypoints, e.g. for displaying to users.

-For convenience, waypoints can be loaded remotely: [[Remote-Loading-of-Waypoints]].

 ## iOS

 On iOS you can navigate to the place where you want to put a waypoint, Tap long and edit the Waypoint.
 The waypoint is always placed at the center of the map (hence it's predefined name `Center`, which you should change to something meaningful).
 With a bit of practice, you can then drag the waypoint to it's final destination on the map or, and this may be easier, edit the waypoint and specify its exact coordinates.